uchini2003/flutter_app/day2/architecture_notes.md

 This part is reusable and doesn’t change often
 This layer only users pure dart code, no flutter stuff.It also uses a library called dartz for smart error handling.

+- Infrastructure

+This part talks to the internet, local storage, external services and real systems like firebase or a server, internet check shared preferences.

+What’s inside

+Repositories : Actual code that fetches data (like API calls ) DTOs : Translates data from API into your app format API Helpers : Makes API calls easier
+Local Storage : Stores data locally (like tokens)

+authentication_repository.dart - sends login request
+Login_response_dto.dart - gets data from API and turns it into dart Api_helper.dart - helps make network calls Local_repository.dart - stores small data locally(like tokens)

+Gives real data to the app
+dio is used for making HTTP requests and flutter secure storage to store data like tokens safely.